sciZer0/7/v/README.md

 <h3 align="center">Problem 2</h3>

 The problem 2 is the inability of each of the existing blockchains to truly start decreasing its Circulating Supply.

+For example, the Bitcoin blockchain will stop its printing only at 2140 (in 118 years) and the Ethereum blockchain – maybe at one day in the future.

 Ideally, a blockchain must start decreasing its Circulating Supply from day one.